evolbioinfo/goalign/docs/commands/mutate.md

 ### mutate
 This command adds different type of noises in an input alignment, with these sub-commands:
 * `goalign mutate gaps` : Adds a given proportion of gaps to a given proportion of the sequences randomly in the input alignment (uniformly).
 * `goalign mutate snvs`: Substitute nucleotides/aminoacids by random (uniform) nucleotides/aminoacids with a given rate.
+Does not apply to gaps or other special characters.

 #### Usage
 * General command: